 - FIPS 140-2 Validated.

 - Easy setup and configuration using point-and-click interface.
 No programming required.

 - Allows split knowledge of keys (PCI DSS)

 - Possible to encrypt System databases including the Master database and the Temp database

 - Database keys are stored outside of SQL Server, including alternate locations such as network, removable media, etc.

 - Encryptionizer's Transparent Data Encryption has virtually no impact on database performance (<1%) on a properly sized server.
 Some benchmark reports show SQL Server TDE to have greater impact on performance between 5-10%

-- Possible to dynamically encrypt non-database objects on the server, such as documents, spreadsheets, PDFs, Multimedia, Access databases, etc.
+- Possible to dynamically encrypt non-database files and folders on the server, such as documents, spreadsheets, PDFs, Multimedia, Access databases, etc.

 - Can integrate with Encryptionizer Desktop Edition to dynamically encrypt documents, spreadsheets and other result sets brought down to the desktop/laptop.

 - Separate from and outside of SQL Server Security